Small Cell Right of Way Permits

 Submission & Review Process

-Important: Small cell antennas and small cell poles on private properties are permitted through the City of McKinney.
+- Small cell antennas and small cell poles on private properties require a City of McKinney permit.

 Step 1: Determine the Type of Project